 As for other characters, Onikage went from Seiichi Hirai in the first game to Paul St Peter in the fourth; while Tatsumaru went from David Moore in the second to Quinton Flynn in the third.

-In the Syphon Filter series, Mara Aramov had a different voice actress in the first four games.
-Lian Xing has been voiced by three actresses; Ava Fang in 1, Zoe Galvez in 2 and 3, and Kim Mai Guest (the voice actress of Mei Ling) in all subsequent games, complete with different looks and personalities.
+In the Syphon Filter series, Mara Aramov has had four noticeably different voice actresses, the latter two being American rather than native Russian.
+Lian Xing has been voiced by three actresses; Ava Fang in 1, Zoe Galvez in 2 and 3, and Kim Mai Guest in all subsequent games, complete with different looks and personalities.
 Gabe Logan also switched voice actors from John Chacon to James Arnold Taylor starting with The Omega Strain.

 Magneto and Colossus lose their well-known voice actors (Tony Jay and Earl Boen) for the X-Men Legends sequels, in which they were replaced by Richard Green and James Ward respectively.
 Cyclops and Pyro (both voiced by Robin Atkin Downes) were also recast so Josh Keaton and John Kassir took his roles.